 Revised Class 1 Heavy Vehicle Access Regime Program

 The Department of Transport and Main Roads (TMR) is developing a new Class 1 heavy vehicle access regime.
+The program was established in 2021 and expected to continue until mid-2024.

-We will work with industry to deliver:
+We are working with industry to deliver:

 - industry access to the network in a safe and sustainable way